 A positive economic impact in the region

-We are committed and are looking forward to becoming a positive and contributing member of the Jefferson County community.
+We are proud to be a positive and contributing member of the Jefferson County community.
 For starters, the economic impact of a new manufacturing facility in West Virginia goes well beyond the fences of the ROCKWOOL factory.